 Expenditures reported in the Schedule are reported on the same basis of accounting as the basic financial statements.
-Such expenditures are recognized following the cost principles contained in Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, wherein certain types of expenditures are not allowable or are limited as to reimbursement, except for expenditures related to CFDA 21.019, Coronavirus Relief Fund (CRF).
-CRF does not apply the cost principles contained in Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, but rather applies the U.S. Department of the Treasury's guidance and frequently asked questions, as outlined in the 2021 Compliance Supplement.
+Such expenditures are recognized following the cost principles contained in Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, wherein certain types of expenditures are not allowable or are limited as to reimbursement except for expenditures related to CFDA 21.019, Coronavirus Relief Fund (CRF), CRF do not apply the cost principles contained in Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards but rather applies the U.S. Department of Treasury's guidance. and frequently asked questions as outlined in the 2022 Compliance Supplement Addendum.
 Negative amounts shown on the Schedule represent adjustments or credits made in the normal course of business to amounts reported as expenditures in prior years.
-Passthrough entity identifying numbers are presented where available.
+The pass-through entity identifying numbers are presented where available.